Cannabinoid Isolate vs Distillate

-The other form of cannabinoid often found for sale and is termed isolate.
-This term is typically used to describe a solitary cannabinoid.
-The term isolate refers to the fact that a specific cannabinoid is isolated in nearly pure form, typically above 99%.
-So the physical properties or appearance of that isolate will be based on the specific cannabinoids chemical properties.
-Most often isolates will take the appearance of powder with colors running from white to tan.
-A situation where an isolate is preferred is if an individual is routinely drug tested.
-Many distillates contain trace amounts of Delta 9 THC below 0.03%.
-Especially if consumed routinely, the distillate can lead to a positive on a drug test while an isolate you can be relatively sure that there is no THC present.
+The other form of cannabinoid often found for sale is termed isolate.
+This term is used to describe a solitary cannabinoid that is isolated in nearly pure form, typically above 99%.
+The physical properties or appearance of an isolate will depend on the specific cannabinoid’s chemical properties, and most often isolates take the form of a powder with colors ranging from white to tan.

-Presently, Vivimu is offering a selection of 23 different isolates and distillates.
-One of the exciting distillate types being offered is HHCP, a powerful new cannabinoid that offers the stability of HHC with much longer lasting benefits.
-The distillate is strong enough that you only need smaller amounts mixed with other distillates or isolates.
-The only disadvantage being it is very expensive to make.
-An example of an exciting new isolate Vivimu has stocked is CBNO.
+Vivimu offers a selection of 23 different isolates and distillates.
+One of the exciting distillate types being offered is HHCP, a powerful new cannabinoid that offers the stability of HHC with much longer-lasting benefits.
+It is strong enough that you only need smaller amounts mixed with other distillates or isolates.
+However, it is very expensive to make.
+Another example of an exciting new isolate Vivimu has stocked is CBNO.
 It is CBN with acetate attached, which improves the bio-availability of CBN and tremendously improves its benefits.
-CBNO is a newer product formulation which means it costs a little more than CBN isolate but the cost is offset by its increased benefits.
-Vivimu offers HHC/CBN distillate which is a distillate primarily made with HHC and CBN, offering powerful benefits especially noted in helping with sleep.
-It is an especially well loved distillate especially with those wanting the benefits of CBN.

-One of the most important decisions in purchasing cannabinoids is where can I purchase cannabinoids safe, effective and at a fair price?
-When considering possible sources for purchasing isolates or distillates try to avoid vendors known for questionable products.
-Once narrowed down, most products unless new to the market will have a C.O.A. or lab results listed.
-These reports will give you all the information needed on the quality of the product.
-For all products you want to ensure it contains less than 0.03% D9 THC.
-You will want to verify the cannabinoid content as it compares to the product advertisement.
-It will also include other cannabinoids found when tested and their percentages.
-Lastly ensure that solvents and heavy metals were tested for in the results.
+When considering possible sources for purchasing isolates or distillates, it is crucial to avoid vendors known for questionable products.
+Once you have narrowed down the options, most products, unless new to the market, will have a C.O.A. or lab results listed.
+These reports will provide you with all the information needed on the quality of the product, including cannabinoid content, percentages, and other cannabinoids found when tested.
+Lastly, ensure that solvents and heavy metals were tested for in the results.

-The bottom line is that knowing the difference between isolate and distillate can now allow you to make an informed decision on which may be right for you and your individual medicinal needs.
-If you are worried about D9 THC testing, an isolate will be the right route to go, finding a CBG or CBD with zero THC.
-If you are seeking an entourage effect or plan on vaporizing the cannabinoids, distillate will be the best route to go.
-Ensure you purchase from a trusted vendor such as Vivimu, and remember no matter the source check for 3rd party laboratory testing results to ensure your safety for the products you choose.
+Knowing the difference between isolate and distillate can allow you to make an informed decision on which may be right for you and your individual medicinal needs.
+If you are worried about D9 THC testing, an isolate will be the right route